 The CFTC and Securities and Exchange Commission (SEC) began investigating FTX in November over mismanagement of client assets, in which Alameda is largely suspected to be involved.
 It sued both firms, alongside owner Sam Bankman-Fried on Tuesday, for allegedly engaging in a multi-year scheme to defraud investors.

 Bankman-Fried has already been arrested and jailed by Bahamian regulators on behalf of the US Department of Justice and is set to remain in prison past Christmas.

 Alameda’s “God Mode”

-Though Bankman-Fried denies being closely involved with Alameda’s governance, FTX Group’s bankruptcy lawyer John Ray rivendicato otherwise while testifying before congress on Tuesday.
+Though Bankman-Fried denies being closely involved with Alameda’s governance, FTX Group’s bankruptcy lawyer John Ray claimed otherwise while testifying before congress on Tuesday.